 Introduction to Apologetics

-The Christian Church has always maintained that in scripture we have the embodiment of divine revelation – God’s Word to man.
-It is God communicating to man concerning Himself (theology), man’s lost condition, God’s love, how man may be saved (redemption), warning of impending judgment for those rejecting His love, and the warfare with Satan in the battle for the souls of men.
+The Church has always maintained that in scripture we have the embodiment of divine revelation – God’s Word to man.
+It is God communicating to man concerning Himself, man’s lost condition, God’s love, how man might be saved (redemption), warning of impending judgment for those rejecting His love, and the warfare with Satan in the battle for the souls of men.

 The scriptures are God breathed.
-Peter wrote, “No prophecy of Scripture is of any private interpretation, for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (2 Peter 1:20-21 NKJV).
-Paul said, “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness” (2 Timothy 3:16 NKJV).
+Peter wrote, “Knowing this first, that no prophecy of the scripture is of any private interpretation.
+For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost” (2 Peter 1:20-21).
+Paul said, “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness” (2 Timothy 3:16).

 We as Evangelicals must hold firm our belief in the inerrancy of God’s Word and be able to defend it.
-We must “Contend earnestly for the faith which was once for all handed down to the saints” (Jude 3 NASB).
-Peter said, “Sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you” (1 Peter 3:15 NASB).
-We as pastors particularly, must be ready and equipped to stand firm on and defend not only the inerrancy of scripture, but all doctrines essential to the Christian faith – the reason for writing this introduction to Apologetics.
+We must “Contend earnestly for the faith which was once for all handed down to the saints” (Jude 3).
+Peter said, “Sanctify the Lord God in your hearts: and be ready always to give an answer (make a defense) to everyone who asks you a reason of the hope that is in you” (1 Peter 3:15).
+We as pastors particularly, must be ready and equipped to stand firm on and defend not only the inerrancy of scripture, but all doctrines essential to the Christian faith – the reason for writing this introduction to apologetics.

 A common accusation aimed at the Christian is that all we have is a blind leap of faith.
 Many seem to think one has to commit intellectual suicide to become a believer.
 What they are really describing is existentialism, which is a blind leap of faith, a leap into the dark in hope of the ultimate experience.
 Each person’s experience is unique to him alone.
 Christianity, on the other hand, is a leap into the light (2 Timothy 1:12 and John 8:31-32).
 Clark Pinnock said, Christian apologetics “Strives at laying the evidence for the Christian gospel in an intelligent fashion, so that they can make a meaningful commitment under the convicting power of the Holy Spirit.
 The heart cannot delight in what the mind rejects as false.”
 (Evidence that Demands a Verdict, page 2)